Glass Blowing Degree Program Information

 Popular Career Options

 Graduates with a MFA degree may have greater success as self-employed artists due to their advanced skills.
-Graduates also can find work in art institutions, but they may have to work with mediums of art other than glass.
-Another option for those holding a glass art MFA is to teach at a postsecondary school.
+Graduates can find work in art institutions or teach at a postsecondary school.
 A few common job opportunities are:

 - Museum curator